-If the answer is Yes, I am sure you would love to train harder!
-And this supplement can help you do so.
+If the answer is ‘Yes’, I am sure you would love to train harder!
+And this supplement can help you do so. citation example1

-If you are dedicated to your training, it will help if you take every slight edge you can via nutrition and supplementation.
-It becomes even more vital if you are a natural athlete as building strength and muscles take a lot of time and perseverance.
-If you are looking for a supplement that naturally enhances your training performance and results, a Beta-Alanine supplement should definitely stack.
+If you are serious about your training.
+You should take every little edge you can via nutrition and supplementation.
+This becomes even more important if you are a natural athlete.
+As building strength and muscles naturally take a lot of time and perseverance.
+If you are looking for a supplement that naturally enhances your training performance and consequently your results, a Beta-Alanine supplement should definitely stack.

 Beta-alanine is an amino acid.
-Meat, fish, chicken and eggs are some of the beta-alanine foods.
-One of the primary uses of beta-alanine is to form carnosine in skeletal muscle in the presence of another amino acid, ‘Histidine’.
+Meat, Chicken, Fish, and Eggs are some of the beta-alanine foods.
+One of the primary uses of beta-alanine is to form carnosine in skeletal muscle in the presence of another amino acid ‘Histidine’.
 The concentration of carnosine in our body is directly proportional to the level of Beta-Alanine.
-The more beta-alanine available, the body will synthesize more carnosine.
-Supplementing with beta-alanine has been noted with increased levels of muscle carnosine.
+The more beta-alanine available, the more carnosine will be synthesized.
+And supplementing with beta-alanine has been noted with increased levels of muscle carnosine.

 Ever felt your arms unable to move after that 9th rep?
-Or legs burning out despite knowing that you have the stamina to run a little more?
+Or your legs burning out despite knowing that you have the stamina to run a little more?
 This happens due to the accumulation of lactic acid in your muscles.
-During bouts of intense training, muscles break down glucose into lactic acid, converting it into lactate, producing hydrogen ions.
-Over time muscles become more acidic due to these hydrogen ions, and the pH levels decrease in your muscles.
-This muscle acidity blocks the further breakdown of glucose and reduces muscles’ ability to contract, preventing you from working out further.
-Beta-alanine benefits you by reviving up the carnosine concentrations in your muscles.
-Carnosine serves as a buffer barrier against lactic acid and reduces the acidity in muscles during high-intensity exercise.
+During bouts of intense training, muscles break down glucose into lactic acid, converting it into lactate which produces hydrogen ions.
+Overtime muscles become more acidic due to these hydrogen ions and the PH levels decreases in your muscles.
+This Muscle Acidity blocks the further breakdown of glucose and reduces your muscles’ ability to contract.
+Preventing you from working out further.
+Beta-alanine benefits you by revving up the carnosine concentrations in your muscles.
+Carnosine serves as a buffer-barrier against lactic acid and reduces the acidity in muscles during high-intensity exercise.

-Studies have noted that athletes can perform 2-3 extra reps and handle more workload after four weeks of beta-alanine supplement.
-This greater work capacity is the critical driver for hypertrophy (muscle growth).
+Studies have noted that athletes are able to perform to 2-3 extra reps and able to handle more workload after 4 weeks of beta-alanine supplementation.
+This greater work capacity is the key driver for hypertrophy (muscle growth).
 And countless studies have noted a linear relationship between when workload/volume and muscle growth.
 More muscle also means more horsepower to pull or push more weights.
 Hence, beta-alanine can aid you in your pursuit to get bigger and stronger.

-Although beta-alanine is present in most pre-workouts, it is unnecessary to take it just before a workout.
+Although beta alanine is present in a majority of pre-workouts.
+It is not necessary to take it just before a workout.
 In fact muscle, carnosine concentrations respond to beta-alanine regardless of when it’s consumed.
-To ensure you reach optimal carnosine levels, support performance, and increase lean body mass, I suggest using 6g beta-alanine powder per day spread into four: 1.5g doses for the first three weeks, and then 3g per day spread into two: 1.5g doses after that.
+To ensure you reach optimal carnosine levels, to support performance and increase lean body mass.
+I suggest using 6g beta alanine powder per day spread into four: 1.5g doses for the first 3 weeks, and then 3g per day spread into two: 1.5g doses thereafter.

-At the moment, the only reported side effect from the beta-alanine supplement is a mild tingling sensation on the skin, which is called paresthesia.
+At the moment, the only documented side effect from beta-alanine supplementation is a mild tingling sensation on the skin which is called paresthesia.
 It occurs due to beta-alanine interacting with skin nerves.
-It is entirely harmless, and some lifters actually find this beneficial as it gives them a kick before a heavy lift.
+This is completely harmless and some lifters actually find this beneficial as it gives them a kick before a heavy lift.

-To check out the high quality and best beta-alanine supplements, click here!
+To check out the high quality and best beta-alanine supplements click here!citation 1